Complete guide to AI companion chatbots: How they work and where the dangers lie

 what are the risks?

 "Social AI companions are not safe for kids.
-They are designed to create emotional attachment and dependency, which is particularly concerning for developing adolescent brains," said James P. Steyer, founder and CEO of Common Sense Media, the nonprofit group that issued the 40-page assessment.
+They are designed to create emotional attachment and dependency, which is particularly concerning for developing adolescent brains," said James P. Steyer, founder and CEO of Common Sense Media, the nonprofit group that recently published a 40-page assessment of companion chatbots.

 Their testing showed the AI systems easily produced harmful responses including sexual misconduct, stereotypes, and dangerous 'advice' that, if followed, could have life-threatening or deadly real-world impact for teens and other vulnerable people.
 The report concluded that social AI companions “pose unacceptable risks to children and teens under age 18 and should not be used by minors.”